jHoon7/jMisc/README.md

 # jMisc
-Random assortment of tools, apps, and side-projects created from boredom.
+Random assortment of tools, apps, and side-projects created out of boredom.